sassafrastech/gather-docs/pricing.md

 Reliable system support requires having staff on call who are familiar with the system.
 Again, relying solely on volunteer efforts here is risky.

 Gather used to be an official project of [Sassafras Tech Collective](https://sassafras.coop).
-However, when it became clear that the all the development work was being done by one member of the collective (Tom Smyth, the project founder), it was agreed that the project should live under its own LLC until it has sufficient funds to enter a support contract with Sassafras, thus increasing its institutional support.
+However, when it became clear that all the development work was being done by one member of the collective (Tom Smyth, the project founder), it was agreed that the project should live under its own LLC until it has sufficient funds to enter a support contract with Sassafras, thus increasing its institutional support.
 This remains the intention.

 ### Where Does The Money Go?